 "Why not?", he asked.

-to be seen again and throwing my arms in the air while screaming "Omigod-somebody-get-this-idiot-out-of-here".
-I instead went for the "I'm talking
+Now there's a great question.
+I started to open my mouth and then closed it again.
+I looked at him and considered my options.
+These included saluting him smartly and walking out the door, never to be seen again and throwing my arms in the air while screaming "Omigod-somebody-get-this-idiot-out-of-here".
+I instead went for the "I'm talking to a child" approach.

 "Each store needs to have a unique IP address".
 Daddy will give you a lollipop later if you'll just go play quietly while I do this.

 My guy set the main router to allow me remote access and moments later I was in and able to start configuring that end of the VPN.
 Great, this is almost done.